-Furthermore we believe that there a lot of people who never knew their parents or grandparents.
-The Griefbot partly solves that by enabling a conversation with a deceased parent of grandparent.
+The Griefbot partly solves that problem by enabling a conversation with a deceased parent of grandparent.

-In technology there is a tendency to simplify a problem, so that it can be technically solved.
-Are you sure you are solving the real problem with technology?
-Are you sure you are not only addressing symptoms?
-Is technology really the right solution for the problem?
+Often there is a tendency to simplify a problem, so that it can be technically solved.
+Are you sure that the technology is solving the real problem?
+Are you sure that you are not only addressing the symptoms?
+Is this technology really the right solution for the problem?
 Did you try to find the deeper issues?
-Did you consider using the five whys technique (see frameworks below?)
+Did you use the five whys technique (see frameworks below?).

 We also try to build a community, so that relatives can help each other and find support with one another.
 This way the Griefbot also fuels more and better human connection.

-Your technology is going to solve a problem but do you know how?
+Can you describe how the technology is going to solve the problem?
 Can you explain what characteristics lead to the solution of the problem?
 Are you sure it is going to work?
 Why?
 Are you sure it really works?
 How do you know?
 Did you test it?
 Is it grounded in theory?
-How are you going to evaluate the outcomes?
+Did you research it?
+Are you going to evaluate the outcomes in the future?

 We use AI to train the Griefbot to act like the deceased based on the data.
 We know that this works.
-We have tested in on a lot of users.
-Based on feedback we are constantly improving on the AI.
+We have tested it on a lot of users.
+Based on feedback we are constantly improving the AI.
 Sometimes it makes a mistake, but this is also good.
-It is important that sometimes users know it is not a real person that they are chatting with.
+It is important that sometimes users are remembered that it is not a real person that they are chatting with.

 We have a lot of users that tell us that the Griefbot eases the suffering.
 This makes us very happy and we are constantly alert on improving.

 Technology often bites back.
 It has the tendency to create negative effects you would not expect because of unpredictable user behaviour.
+People are unpredictable and as a result, often so is technology.
 Can you think about possible negative effects?
-Did you brainstorm to find effects?
-Are there negative effects that you accept?
-And can you explain why?
+Did you brainstorm to try and find such effects?
+Are there expected negative effects that you accept?
+If so, can you explain why?

 Maybe the Griefbot will be used in heated arguments.
-Dad would not have approved, look here.
+Dad would not have approved this, listen to his Griefbot.

-Maybe people will think of not being online as really, really egoïstic.
-Now it is a personal choice not to use social media, but maybe in the future it will be frowned upon, because you are robbing your lost ones of a Griefbot.
+Maybe people will think of people not using our app when alive as really, really egoïstic.
+Maybe in the future it will be frowned upon if you do not use a Griefbot, because you are robbing your lost ones of an opportunity.

-Describe the impact of this innovative technology on daily lives of people, on the short term and on the long term.
-Discuss how the innovation, in a broader sense than solely the problem at hand, impacts human values and society.
+Describe the impact of the technology on the daily lives of people, in the short term and in the long term.
+Discuss how the technology, in a broader sense than solely the problem at hand, impacts society.
 Does the technology comply with your personal and/or professional values?
 Does it create a society you want to live in?
 A lot of professions have their own set of values like codes of conducts and ethical guidelines.
 Did you check?
-Does your technology comply?
+Does this technology comply?
 And how about your own set of values?
 Does the technology comply with what you think is right?